SirEctor/feel-the-beat/README.md

 ## About
 A tool to help recommend new songs based on your moods as well give you general analytics on your musical tastes based on the Spotify API.

-## Installation
+## Running locally

-Make sure you have python3 and pip installed.
+Make sure you have python3, pip, and postgres installed.

 Create and activate virtual environment using virtualenv.
 ```bash